lopezbec/AI_Gamification_Python/README.md

 </table>
 <br><br></br>

-This notebook allows you to get the sentiment (positive, negative or neutral) of the reviews that were scraped stored on the repo, in both Spanish or English.
-The interactive colab forms provides visual indicators of what reviews are analyzed.
+This notebook allows you to get the sentiment (positive, negative, or neutral) of the reviews that were scraped and stored on the repo, in both Spanish and English.
+The interactive colab forms provide visual indicators of what reviews are analyzed.

 <table align="left">
   <td>